Dylan-JD/Trojanmap/REPORT.md

 ### 2.1.Auto complete
 #### 2.1.1.Detailed description
 ##### 1> Input and Return Value
 Input: the partial name of the location (std::string name)
 Return value: a list of possible locations with partial name as prefix (std::vector< std::string >)

 ##### 2> Boundary Conditions Check
+- If the input is empty, the function returns an empty.
+- If the input is not found, the function returns an empty and outputs "No matched locations."

 ##### 3> Implementation method